Quantum Knowledge Distillation for Large Language Models: Experiments

 where, ${\text{TP}}$ (True Positive) indicates that it correctly predicts the positive class when the sample is actually positive, ${\text{FP}}$ (False Positive) indicates that it incorrectly predicts the positive class when the sample is actually negative, $\text{TN}$ (True Negative) indicates that it correctly predicts the negative class when the sample is actually negative, and $\text{FN}$ (False Negative) indicates that it incorrectly predicts the negative class when the sample is actually positive are standard terms in classification metrics.

-In addition, to balance the performance and the cost, that is, the required model parameters or knowledge distillation time, we also give two comprehensive indicators: \textbf{5}.
+In addition to balance the performance and the cost, that is, the required model parameters or knowledge distillation time, we also give two comprehensive indicators: \textbf{5}.
 Acc/Parameters and \textbf{6}.
 Acc/Tkd (knowledge distillation time).
-In other words, the advantages of the method cannot be judged only by the speed of knowledge distillation or performance, but also by comprehensive consideration of these aspects.
-These specific performances are shown in Table \ref{tab4}, Table \ref{tab5}, and Table \ref{tab6}.
+In other words, the advantages of the method cannot be judged only by the speed of knowledge distillation or performance, but also by a comprehensive consideration of these aspects.
+These specific performances are shown in Supplementary Materials Table \ref{stab1}, Table \ref{stab2}, and Table \ref{stab3}.

-According to the results in Table \ref{tab4} to Table \ref{tab6}, we can see that in the three datasets, the proposed QD-LLM method has generally excellent performance.
+According to the results in Supplementary Materials Table \ref{stab1} to Table \ref{stab3}, we can see that in the three datasets, the proposed QD-LLM method has generally excellent performance.
 In addition, based on the comparison of the two constructed comprehensive evaluation indicators, it can be found that the QD-LLM method can bring excellent performance at a lower cost, which also shows the potential advantages of quantum computing in the field of knowledge distillation.
 Furthermore, the QD-LLM method performs best on the thematic analysis dataset and second on the hiding detection dataset.
 Compared with the binary classification, thematic analysis is a more challenging four-class classification problem, which shows that QD-LLM has greater potential in more complex classification tasks.

 In conclusion, QD-LLM not only surpasses baselines in memory usage and inference speed but also exhibits outstanding adaptability and efficiency in complex multitasking scenarios.
-This demonstrates the advantages of our proposed student model in knowledge distillation.
+These results highlight the effectiveness of our quantum-inspired student model and underscore the potential of structured circuit-based distillation as a general strategy for compressing LLMs.

-\subsection{Comparison with related-task baselines}
+\textbf{Comparison with related-task baselines}